Acts 13

 Acts 13 is the thirteenth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the first missionary journey of Paul and Barnabas to Cyprus and Pisidia.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.
 From this point onwards, except for the Council held in Jerusalem (Acts 15), Luke's narrative focusses on Paul, his ministry, and the events of his life.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 52 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: